The Society of the Alumni sponsored the first Homecoming weekend.

 The Society of the Alumni sponsored the first Homecoming parade down Duke of Gloucester Street as part of its annual Homecoming festivities.

-King Infirmary, named for Dr. David J. King, then the College physician opened.
-King Infirmary was subsequently converted to a dormitory and renamed for Dr. Althea Hunt, director of the William and Mary Theatre for more than 30 years.
+King Infirmary, named for Dr. David J. King, then the William & Mary physician, opened.
+King Infirmary was subsequently converted to a dormitory and renamed for Dr. Althea Hunt, director of the William & Mary Theatre for more than 30 years.

 Chandler Hall, a women's residence named for President J.A.C.
 Chandler, opened.